asegerno/Tools/Ipauly Bootice/Readme.txt

 Bootice is a boot sector maintenance tool https://www.ipauly.com/

-All power to Copyright ipauly.com Powered by Bootice Ipauly / Ipauly co.
+All power to Copyright ipauly.com Powered by Bootice Ipauly / Ipauly soft